gopi-suvanam/scribbler-website/tutorials/index.md

 ---
-title: Wiki
+title: Video Tutorials
-description: Usecases and Docs
+description: How to use Scribbler to make awesome JavaScript Notebooks
 ---
 ## Introduction